IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 ### Commitment

 <img src="/psm/docs/understanding-and-applying-scrum/assets/lists-fe394724.png" width="50%" height="50%">

+**People personally commit to achieving the goals of the Scrum Team.**

 Scrum values **give direction to the work done in Scrum**, along with the work ethics the Scrum Team should.